 The conflict is the latest in a string of disastrous events for the country — the COVID-19 pandemic, ongoing desert locust and armyworm plagues, and erratic rainfall that has resulted in flooding and drought.
 These are compounded by the displacement of more than 3 million people due to ethnic violence in recent years.

-How can I help Tigray refugees in Sudan and people displaced in Ethiopia?
+How can I help northern Ethiopian refugees displaced in Ethiopia?

-- Pray: Dear Father, we pray for the children and families of the Tigray region who are suffering.
+- Pray: Dear Father, we pray for the children and families of the Tigray, Amhara, and Afar regions who are suffering.
 We lift up the needs of people caught up in conflict — refugees, displaced families, and aid workers.

 - Give: Become a vital partner in World Vision’s work to help displaced and refugee children and families.

-UNICEF estimates that 2.6 million children and adults are in need of humanitarian aid in the Tigray region of Ethiopia, where hunger, illness, and violence threaten their safety.
-According to UNICEF, 1.3 million children are out of school due to prolonged disruption of schooling because of the COVID-19 pandemic and conflict in Tigray.
-World Vision is deeply concerned for the safety and well-being of children affected by the Tigray conflict.
+About 7 million children and adults are in need of humanitarian aid in the region, where hunger, illness, and violence threaten their safety.
+According to UNICEF, 2.7 million children are out of school due to prolonged disruption of schooling because of the conflict in the region.
+World Vision is deeply concerned for the safety and well-being of children affected by the northern Ethiopia crisis.

-What is World Vision doing to help people affected by the Tigray conflict?
+What is World Vision doing to help people affected by the northern Ethiopian conflict?

-World Vision is one of the first nongovernmental organizations to respond with need assessments and aid in conflict-affected Tigray.
+After the war began in Tigray in November 2020, World Vision was one of the first nongovernmental organizations to respond with need assessments and aid delivery in the conflict-affected region.

 Our teams in Ethiopia are coordinating with other humanitarian organizations to provide displaced families with food, emergency shelter, and non-food items, access to clean water, and sanitation and hygiene facilities.
 We’re partnering with healthcare facilities to ensure families have necessary supplies, providing support to rehabilitate damaged schools so children can learn in safe environments.